Upload your paper and start check for plagiarism.

 Just like original inventions are usually patented, original ideas, also called intellectual properties, are often protected by copyright laws, which grant the exclusive rights to publish and replicate such works to the respective copyright holders.

 In the same vein, Dictionary.com defines plagiarism as "an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author."
 This also implies that imitation and theft of another author's thoughts, ideas and statements without proper referencing and citation amounts to plagiarism.

-Other instances of plagiarism include copying someone else's work word-for-word – also called lifting, failing to enclose an excerpt in quotation marks, giving false information about the source of a quotation or copying so many words or statements from a particular source, such that it forms the majority of your own work Blog, whether you cite the source or not.
+Other instances of plagiarism include copying someone else's work word-for-word – also called lifting, failing to enclose an excerpt in quotation marks, giving false information about the source of a quotation or copying so many words or statements from a particular source, such that it forms the majority of your own work Examples of plagiarism, whether you cite the source or not.
 Quite simply, every one that intends to write must firstly learn how to summarize, include his ideas, and write in his own words, after thorough reading and researching for a written work.

 Furthermore, several other acts that amount to plagiarism include using a still image, motion picture or piece of music in a work you have produced without receiving proper authorization from the original author or content owner, or refusal to appropriately credit the author.
 “Plagiarism often covers things that are not covered by copyright – ideas, facts and general plot elements are all things that can be plagiarized, at least in certain situations, but generally don’t qualify for copyright protection” (Bailey, 2013).